 a.
 The File Open Screen shall have the following characteristics:

-1. The Open Screen shall be provided by the Operating System (Windows 7).
+1. The Open Screen shall be provided by the Operating System

 2. The Open Screen shall only allow browsing of directory folders and the selection of .pc files.

 3. The Open Screen shall remember the file path of the parent directory of the last opened .pc file for the current program session.